 Sorry for my disappearance, and sorry for this crappy fanfic.
 I had to get rid of it, it's been sitting in my laptop for ages, and it lacks quality that I don't even want to go through beta.
 So it actually didn't go through beta, so all mistakes are MINE!

 I didn't forget about Echoes of Time, in fact, despite the fun I had in university, I've been spending time trying to plan the plot out better that I got stuck, not knowing what I wanna do.
 This fic is a part of my planning.
-I crammed too much info together: Rei knows piano; I'm Here being her favourite song; and the scene with Rei and the kids are done to resemble what I wrote in EoT chapter 15.
-The piano and I'm Here will play a part in EoT at a much later time.
+I crammed too much info together, the one about Rei knowing piano, and I'm Here is her favourite song.
+Those info will play a part in EoT at a much later time.
 For those who remember that I was trying to write a second chapter for my previous fic – September 4th, the second chapter was supposed to reveal the third Minako song that was special to Rei, which is I'm Here.
-Now that I revealed it here, second chapter of Sept 4 is cancelled.
+Now that I revealed it here, second chapter of Sept 4th is cancelled.